miracerdin/Tour-Places/README.md

 ### I get the data from data.js

-This project was bootstrapped with
+This project was created with bootstrap.

 ### I learned how to use;